 (raised glass)

-To life-long friends!
+And to life-long friends!

 (BACKOUT)